csomgyula/sandbox/Topology/Neighbourhood.md

 - union: $[a ab b bc] [ab b bc c] [[a ab] [b bc]] [[ab] [bc]]$

 Conjecture: Closing $base-set$ with the operator $intersection$ and $connected-union$ generates the $connected-sets$

-## TODO

-Find a definition which is visual yet follows (or can be mapped to) the mathematical definition in order to make the results applicable here.
-Early attempt:

 ## See also
 - https://en.wikipedia.org/wiki/Topology